 The Australian Prime Minister also extended his condolences to Modi over the fatalities in India due to COVID-19 and the gas leak at a plant in Visakhapatnam, stating that these were the testing times for the country.

-Referring to the virtual summit, Modi termed it “a new model of India-Australia partnership, a new model of conducting business”.
+In the virtual summit, Modi called it “a new model of India-Australia partnership, a new model of conducting business”.

 It was the first time that Modi held a “bilateral” virtual summit with a foreign leader.